CMBAgents/cmbagent/README.md

 ```
 You can then pip install cmbagent in this fresh environment.

-You can then pip install cmbagent in this fresh environment.

 If you are a cosmologist, you need the RAG data to use `cmbagent` in your cosmology work.

 ## Getting the RAG data (cosmologist only)